chironb/ChiCLI/README.md

 - The Commodore SX-64
 - TheC64 Mini hardware, which is based on Linux and VICE
 - VICE: Emulated Commodore machines: 64, 64C, SX-64, 4064, NTSC, PAL
-- SD2IEC by Jim Brain --> Get One Here --> http://store.go4retro.com/uiec-sd/ (Not Sponsored)
+- SD2IEC made by Jim Brain --> Get One Here --> http://store.go4retro.com/uiec-sd/ (Not Sponsored)
+- EasyFlash 3 made by Jim Brain --> Get One Here --> https://store.go4retro.com/easyflash-3/ (Not Sponsored)
-- IDE64 tested by Leif Bloomquist --> Leif's GitHub --> https://github.com/LeifBloomquist
+- IDE64 & Ultimate 64 tested by Leif Bloomquist --> Leif's GitHub --> https://github.com/LeifBloomquist
+- MiSTer tested by NML32 in this video: --> https://www.youtube.com/watch?v=DmkLLup9YLY
 - Ultimate 64 tested by Oldbitcollector.
 Note: When using a Virtual IEC, you need to use "dir *".
 I'm not sure why.
 Feel free to donate an Ultimate 64 for me to figure it out and update the software!
+- CMD HD and Pi1541 testing graciously provided by Raj W. / ZappedC64.
+Thanks so much!
 - Commodore 1541 Disk Drive with stock ROM
 - MSD SD-2 Disk Drive via Serial IEC
 - MSD SD-2 Disk Drive via a Batteries Included IEEE-488 BusCardII